 Structured Interview Process

-I think its about time I lay out one of the most ineffective and annoying interview practice.
-Asking brain twisters in interviews, especially engineering interviews.
+I think it’s about time I lay out one of the most ineffective and annoying interview practices.
+Asking brain-twisters in interviews, especially engineering interviews.
 Let’s be real here.
-Even google, (in)famous for its tough puzzles asked during the interviews acknowledged that brain twisters are pretty much useless and did away with them.
+Even Google, (in)famous for its tough puzzles asked during the interviews acknowledged that brain-twisters are pretty much useless and did away with them.
 DHH, founder of Basecamp and creator of Ruby on rails recently created quite a stir by tweeting this.
 It generated more than 7000 responses from developers denouncing some interview practices.
 Can we just be done with this utter waste of everyone’s time already?

 Most interviews are like an arranged mating dance ritual.
 These are the worst interviews you can be part of.
 They don’t have any material impact on informing your decision about a candidate.
 Interviewing is a fairly stressful exercise for the candidates.
 The candidate wants to be seen at his/her best and knows that interviewer is there to judge them.
 Every move they make and every word they utter is going to be judged.

 So what should you do the stop this from happening?
 Nudge your interviewer towards having a “conversation” with the candidate and ease the candidate into the flow of the conversation.
 Write down detailed interview instructions.
 Inform your interviewers about what they are supposed to measure and what would be the best way to do that.
 Email these instructions to the interviewer 24 hours in advance so that they have sufficient time to prepare for it.